 - How long is a Disclosure valid?

-What are CRB Checks?
+What are DBS Checks?

-The term “CRB Checks” is the acronym for “Criminal Record Bureau Checks” now known as DBS Checks and refers to Criminal Record Checks carried out by Disclosure & Barring Scotland (DBS – Formerly Criminal Records Bureau (CRB)) via CRB registered umbrella bodies.
+The term “DBS Checks” refers to Criminal Record Checks carried out by the Disclosure and Barring Service via DBS registered umbrella bodies.

 There are three levels of check:

-- Basic DBS Check – referred to as a Basic Disclosure
+- Basic DBS Check

-- Standard DBS Check – referred to as a Standard Disclosure
+- Standard DBS Check

-- Enhanced DBS Check – referred to as an Enhanced Disclosure
+- Enhanced DBS Check

-What is the CRB ?
+What is the DBS?

-What are CRB Registered Umbrella Bodies
+What are DBS Registered Umbrella Bodies?